cardano-foundation/cardano-academy/books/i-can-aiken/sections/48-Types_folder.md

 pub type RewardPoints = Int
 ```

-This line defines another type alias called RewardPoints.
-It creates a new name for the Int type, where an integer is being used to represent the total accumulated reward points of a member.
+This line defines another type alias called ```RewardPoints```.
+It creates a new name for the ```Int``` type, where an integer is being used to represent the total accumulated reward points of a member.

 This code defines data types for managing a membership / loyalty program.
 It uses a public key hash to create unique member IDs, stores the required points for rewards, and defines a type for tracking accumulated reward points.